babdikhan/Quantori-Blog-project/README.md

 **Project Description:** A blog on PostgreSQL deployed using Flask Flamework and SQLAlchemy as ORM with contaneirization in Docker.
 Features included are CRUD, list of favorites, a REST API for addingg groups, and provided unit tests.

 Prerequisites:
-1. Python 3.7 or higher
+1. Python 3.7 or higher with installed Flask library
 2. Docker (for containerization)
 3. PostgreSQL (installed locally or via Docker)